 Failure to abide by a law can result in stiff fines.
 It can also lead to expensive lawsuits from the exposed individuals.
-The law also details your responsibility to notify all affected individuals if you experience a data breach.
+The law also details your responsibility to notify all affected individuals should you incur a data breach.

 Damage to Your Reputation